 Arkansas Fishing Regulations

 You’ll also have to avoid confusing or herding the trout, or ‘chumming’, such as throwing in corn or shaking up the gravel to attract the fish and encourage feeding.
 Refer to this trout fishing guidebook from the AGFC for the full regulations to make sure that you’re in the know.

 Before you head out, you’ll want to have an idea of the fishing conditions – the water temperature and clarity, what the fish are doing and where people are having a lot of success (or not so much, so you know where to avoid!).

-Best Flies for Arkansas
+The Flies for Arkansas

-For the best results when you go fly fishing Arkansas, you’ll want to stock up on some great, tried and tested trout lures that will draw those lurking fish out and get them biting.
+For the best results when you go fly fishing in Arkansas, you’ll want to stock up on some great, tried and tested trout flies that will draw those lurking fish out and get them biting.

 For nymphs, a Brown Forked Tail Nymph or a Scud in size 12-18 should serve you well for Ark fishing.